What Are Economic Damages in California?

-What’s the Difference Between Personal and Bodily Injury?
+What Is the Difference Between Personal Injury and Bodily Injury?